tategakibunko/jingoo/README.md

 ## difference between Jinja2 and Jingoo

 1. i18n features are not supported yet.
-2. cause of language difference between ocaml and python, some of built-in filters are different from original one, especially orders of arguments and supported optional arguments etc. see document of jingoo(but under construction) for detail.
+2. Cause of language difference between ocaml and python, some of built-in filters are different from original one, especially orders of arguments and supported optional arguments etc.
-3. line comment not supported. because single '#' is used very much especially in html. however, if you still want it, comment out the relevant code in src/jg_lexer.mll.
+3. Single line comment is not supported.
+Because single '#' is used very much especially in html.
-4. implicit conversion for keyword argument is not supported. that is, keyword label must be written if you want to use it.
+4. Implicit conversion for keyword argument is not supported, so keyword label is always required.

 ## simple usage